recuperar-el-estilo-visual-clasico-en-autocad-2016

 Recover the classic visual style in AutoCAD 2016

-Activate the classic style in AutoCAD 2016
+Activate the Classic Style in AutoCAD 2016

 01-autocad-2016-modo-clasico

-We give a name to our visual style, for example “Classic”.
+Give a name to our visual style, for example “Classic”.

 02-autocad-2016-modo-clasico